DeepRank/deeprank/docs/tutorial3_learning.rst

 Creating neural network architecture
 ------------------------------------

-The architecture of the neural network has to be well defined before training.
-And DeepRank provides a very useful tool ``modelGenerator`` to facilitate this process.
+The architecture of the neural network has to be well defined before training and DeepRank provides a very useful tool ``modelGenerator`` to facilitate this process.

-Here is a simple example showing how to generate NN architecture,
+Here is a simple example showing how to generate NN architecture:

 >>> from deeprank.learn.modelGenerator import *
 >>>